 Rare As One Project

 Rare disease is anything but rare.
-As many as 7,000 rare diseases affect 300 million people globally.
+More than 7,000 rare diseases affect over 300 million people globally.
 The vast majority are not well understood, and less than 5 percent have approved treatments.
 Yet worldwide, patients are meeting these challenges head-on.
 The Rare As One project is committed to uniting these communities in their quest for cures.

 Meet the Rare As One Network

 We support patient-led organizations working to improve the lives of people affected by rare disease.
 Learn more about our grantees below.

 INADcure FoundationInfantile Neuroaxonal Dystrophy